andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

 The reason [`Gio.DBusProxy`][gdbusproxy] objects are so much more convenient is they allow you to treat the collection of methods, properties and signals of a service **interface** as a discrete object.
 They can automatically cache the values of properties as they change, connect and group signals, watch for the **name owner** appearing or vanishing, and generally reduce the amount of boiler-plate code you have to write.

-However, you will see in the examples below that there is still a fair amount of work involved when compared to the conveniences APIs that we'll be covering in the next section.
+Note that the constructor functions like `Gio.DBusProxy.new_sync()` as well as the `GInitable` functions `init()` and `init_async()` are modified so that if you pass a `GDBusInterfaceInfo` before the proxy is initalized GJS will generate the conveniences as described in the [High-Level Proxies](#high-level-proxies) section.
+To avoid this, you must set the [`g-interface-info`][g-interface-info] property after the proxy is initialized.

 ```js